 Losing your teeth influences how you interact with individuals around you as it causes you to lose your self-esteem.
 Through the dental implant process, patients can appreciate the advantages of smiling with a full set of working teeth.

 What is a dental implant?

-Starting the Dental Implant Process
+Beginning the Dental Implant Process

-Preparation and Placement
+Planning and Placement

-Recovery and Attachment of the Crown
+Recuperation and Attachment of the Crown

 Care for your dental implants

-How to care for your dental implants
+Step by step instructions to think care for dental implants

 Care for your dental implants similarly just as you would think about your common teeth.
 Intensive oral cleanliness is important to avoid infections to create around the implants.
 There are different sorts of implants which may require distinctive home consideration.

 Mucositis (gum aggravation around implants) and peri-implantitis (bone-misfortune around implants) are brought about by dental plaque.
 Hence, it is essential to clean all implant surfaces, particularly between implants and the adjoining tooth.
 Give additional attention to the regions where gums and implant meet.
 Now and again this can be difficult to see where the implant is, so make sure to ask your dental expert precisely where your implants are put.